davidjungermann/grpc-example/README.md

 For the TypeScript client:

-1. Navigate to the `client-server-ts` directory.
+1. Navigate to the `client-ts` directory.
 2. Run `buf generate buf.build/djungermann/grpc-example`.
 This fetches the proto files from the remote registry.
 3. Run `npm install` to install the necessary dependencies.
-4. Run `npx tsx server.ts` to start the TypeScript server.
-5. Make a request to a server using `npx tsx grpc.ts`
+4. Make a request to a server using `npx tsx grpc.ts`
-6. Make a request to a server using `npx tsx http.ts`
+5. Make a request to a server using `npx tsx http.ts`

 For the JavaScript client: